MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/steps-desync.md

 ### Pseudocode workaround

-In the following pseudocode, since both code paths create the same screenshot names and sequence, the final test report can reconcile them to the same test step.
+In the following pseudocode, since both code paths create the same screenshot names and sequence, the test report can reconcile both paths to the same test step.

 ```
 if(bool)